Formation of Saudi Arabia: Saudi take over of Riyadh

-In 1901, Abdul Rahman's son, Abdulaziz bin Abdul Rahman Al Saud—later to be known as Ibn Saud (Note: "Ibn" means "son" in Arabic and thus "Ibn Saud" means "Son of Saud" (see Arabic name).
+In 1901, Abdulaziz, the son of the last emir of the Second Saudi state, Abdul Rahman bin Faisal, later known as Ibn Saud, (Note: "Ibn" means "son" in Arabic and thus "Ibn Saud" means "Son of Saud" (see Arabic name).
 Although Westerners widely referred to Abdulaziz as Ibn Saud in later years, "the clan chieftain's title of Ibn Sa'ud continued to refer to Abdul Rahman until he had established himself as such."
-Abdulaziz never referred to himself by this title, and some authors (e.g. Helms 1981), avoid using it entirely.)—asked the Emir of Kuwait for men and supplies for an attack on Riyadh.
-Already involved in several wars with the Rashidis, the Emir agreed to the request, giving Ibn Saud horses and arms.
-Although the exact number of men waxed and waned during the subsequent journey, he is believed to have left with around 40 men.
+Abdulaziz never referred to himself by this title, and some authors (e.g. Helms 1981), avoid using it entirely.) asked the Emir of Kuwait, where the family had been living in exile since the fall of the second Saudi state to the Ottomans and the Rashidis, for men and supplies to attack Riyadh.
+Already involved in several wars with the Rashidis, the Emir agreed to the request and provided Ibn Saud with horses and arms.
+Although the exact number of men fluctuated during the subsequent journey, he is believed to have departed with around 40 men.
 (Note: Lacey observes, "Forty is the number which bedouin often pick upon when they wish to describe a smallish body of men, and forty is the number of companions which Abdulaziz is said to have had with him when he left Kuwait in September 1901."
 Lacey offers further insight into the ambiguity surrounding the details of the capture of Riyadh, whose place in Saudi Arabian folklore he compares to the Storming of the Bastille: Ibn Saud himself told numerous versions over the years, which is only partly attributable to Ibn Saud's excitability.
 According to Lacey, "He was spinning history in the way that the Old Testament scribes spun their legends or the creator of the Chanson de Roland wove his epic, for even today it remains the pleasant obstinacy of the Arab to be less captivated by the distinction between fact and fiction than by mystery, romance, poetry, imagination – and even downright caprice.")

 In January 1902, Ibn Saud and his men reached Riyadh.
-With only a small force, he felt that the only way to take the city was to capture Masmak fort and kill Ibn Ajlan, Chief of Riyadh, and having achieved these goals they successfully took the city within the night.
-With the capture of his family's ancestral home, Ibn Saud proved he possessed the qualities necessary to be a sheikh or emir: leadership, courage, and luck.
-This marked the beginning of the third Saudi state.
-Ibn Saud's dominions became known as the Emirate of Riyadh which lasted until 1921.
+With only a small force, he believed the only viable way to take the city was to capture Masmak fort and kill Ibn Ajlan, the chief of Riyadh.
+After achieving these objectives, they successfully seized the city during a night raid.
+With the capture of his family's ancestral home, Ibn Saud demonstrated that he possessed the qualities necessary to be a sheikh or emir: leadership, courage, and luck.
+This marked the beginning of the Third Saudi state.
+Ibn Saud's dominions became known as the Emirate of Riyadh, which lasted until 1921.